FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiProfiledPID.md

 - [Java Inner Classes](https://www.w3schools.com/java/java_inner_classes.asp) also referred to as Nested Classes.

-There are three tasks for this lab:
+There are two tasks for this lab:

 - Create a profiled command called *DriveDistanceProfiled* to drive the robot a specified distance.
 The robot should acheive a smooth acceleration and deceleration at the beginning and end of the motion path.

 - Create a profiled command called *TurnToAngleProfiled* to turn the robot to a specified angle.
 This profiled command should make smooth turns as opposed to the *TurnToAnglePID* command where the turns are very abrupt.

-- Use the *TurnToAngleProfiled* command to make the robot drive in a square path.
-This task will require the use of a Group Command.

 ## <a name="driveDistanceProfiled"></a>Drive Robot a Specified Distance
 To create a *ProfiledPIDCommand* in VSCode right click under the commands folder and select *Create a new class/command*.
-Then select **ProfiledPIDCommand (New)** from the drop down list.
+Then select **ProfiledPIDCommand** from the drop down list.
 Call the command *DriveDistanceProfiled*.
 The constructor of the new command is shown in the diagram.

 ![Commands](../../images/Romi/Romi.050.jpeg)